wesley0628/CS118-F23-Project-1/README.md

 # README

+**IMPORTANT**: Before proceeding, ensure you thoroughly read and understand the project specification.
+The README is just a supplementary guide, while the project specification is the primary source of project requirements and details.
+Any discrepancies or uncertainties should be addressed based on the content in the project specification.

 ## Project Description

-This project is a basic HTTP proxy server, designed to handle requests by either serving local files or proxying remote files.
+This project is a basic HTTP server, designed to handle requests by either serving local files or proxying remote files.
 The starter code provides a foundation upon which you can build the necessary logic to serve requests based on their content and the presence of files locally.

 ## File Structure

-- **proxy.c**: The main server code containing the logic for handling HTTP requests, parsing arguments, and serving/proxying content.
+- **server.c**: The main server code containing the logic for handling HTTP requests, parsing arguments, and serving/proxying content.
 - **makefile**: The build system for compiling and cleaning the project.

 ## Build Instructions

 To build the project, ensure you have `gcc` installed on your system.
-Navigate to the directory containing the `proxy.c` and `makefile`, then use the following commands:
+Navigate to the directory containing the `server.c` and `makefile`, then use the following commands:

 - To compile the project:
     ```bash